World Statesmen.org HOME >

 Capital: Ziguinchor

-1645 Portuguese under Gonçalo Gamboa Ayala establish
+1645 Portuguese under Gonçalo Gamboa Ayala establish a trading

-trading post at Ziguinchor.
+post at Ziguinchor (Siggcoor).

 23 Jan 1836 French establish a trading post at Carabane (Karabane).

-4 Feb 1850 First of several French protectorate treaties with local rulers.
+4 Feb 1850 First of several French protectorate treaties with local rulers

-22 Apr 1888 Beginning of French administration.
+22 Apr 1888 Beginning of French administration, Ziguinchor part of Senegal

-at Ziguinchor and Region of Eastern Senegal with capital
+Region of Eastern Senegal (

 at Tambacounda.